-- A completed Due Diligence Questionnaire and Acknowledgement Form is to be submitted for the Executive Director/CEO (if applicable), the charter school administrator (Director/Principal), and On-site Financial Manager (cannot be the charter school administrator). - Ensure that the Due Diligence Questionnaire and Acknowledgement Form documents are complete and have original "wet signatures" or digital signatures.
-Include names and contact information in the professional references section on the Due Diligence Questionnaire and Acknowledgement Forms. - Make sure that the persons submitting these forms match the names of the persons identified in the governing board resolution above. - Make sure that the submitted resumes meet the applicable requirements (see Resume Minimum Requirements guide and "New Independent Charter School Petition Application Intake Checklist" posted on the CSD website https://achieve.lausd.net//site/Default.aspx?PageID=1824).
+- A completed Due Diligence Questionnaire and Acknowledgement Form is to be submitted for the Executive Director/CEO (if applicable), the charter school administrator (Director/Principal), and Financial Manager (cannot be the charter school administrator). - Ensure that the Due Diligence Questionnaire and Acknowledgement Form documents are complete and have original "wet signatures" or digital signatures.
+Include names and contact information in the professional references section on the Due Diligence Questionnaire and Acknowledgement Forms. - Make sure that the persons submitting these forms match the names of the persons identified in the governing board resolution above. - Make sure that the submitted resumes meet the applicable requirements (see Resume Minimum Requirements guide and "New Independent Charter School Petition Application Intake Checklist" posted on the CSD website.